 5. Aloe Vera (Ghrit Kumari)

-Aloe vera medicinal properties include protection against cancer, immunity booster, a natural laxative, managing blood sugar level and anti-inflammatory action among others.
+Aloe vera’s medicinal properties include protection against cancer, immunity booster, a natural laxative, managing blood sugar levels and anti-inflammatory action among others.

 It is commonly used topically to soothe skin irritations, burns, and wounds.
 Aloe Vera has cooling and moisturizing effects, making it beneficial for dry and inflamed skin conditions.